teunispolak/teunispolak.github.io/home.hccnet.nl/m.holst/RoeiWeb/On Rowing.md

 <div style="text-align: right">
-  "Conclusion: The ergometer is a continuous source of pleasure."
+  "Conclusion: The ergometer is a continuous source of pleasure."</div>

 <div style="text-align: right; font-size: 0.8em">
   Marinus van Holst in "Behind the ergometer display"</div>